Key Dates for Your 2022 Christmas Marketing

 - UPS ground shipping: Check the UPS website calculator for recommended shipping dates

 Finally, there’s FedEx.
 If you want to use FedEx, you’ll need to get your package ready by Dec.
-15. Now, they will deliver later than that, but it’ll cost you more.
+15. They will deliver later, but it’ll cost you more.
 Shipping early will save you money.

 - Dec.
 23: Overnight services